microbit-foundation/dev-docs/software/testing.md

 The **face touch** is implemented in the same way as touching a pin.

-## Will my saved hex files work with the new board?
+## Will my saved hex files work with the latest board revision?

 Yes, however you will need to update the files by dragging and dropping them into the software editor in which they were created.